hacdias/hacdias.com/content/posts/2024/12/31/year-in-review/index.md

 ---
-title: "Year in Review '24"
+title: Year in Review '24
 date: 2024-12-31T14:27:51+01:00
 categories:
   - articles
 tags:
   - now
   - year in review
 ---

 December is coming to an end, and with it so is 2024.
 It was a year full of change, challenges and adventures.
 I managed to tick off quite a few items from my impossible list, achieve fluency in Dutch, and start a new job.
 All of this things, combined, made it a positively challenging year.